-Claims for wrong financial advice
+Claims for being given the wrong financial advice

 If you want to look after your hard-earned money then professional financial planning is an absolute must.
 You may need advice on where to invest your savings, how to plan for your retirement or opportunities of reaping a better return on your assets.
 While some people go to their accountant for this advice, others use the specialist services of an independent financial planner (IFA).
 In most instances, that advice works out well, but occasionally it doesn’t.
 That’s when consideration needs to be given to whether your loss is attributable to the inevitable fluctuations of the market or wrong financial advice.

 - Misunderstanding the risk profiles, resulting in the money of a cautious investor being put into high risk investments;

 - Encouraging people to enter into risky investment schemes without the relevant warnings or explaining the implications;

 - Suggesting a tax avoidance scheme which HMRC subsequently close down;

 - Promoting inappropriate investment schemes without checking their provenance or performance history;